repmyblock/.github/profile/README.md

 You can read everything about the documentary on the filmmaker's GoFund me page: https://www.gofundme.com/f/county-film

+You can watch the whole documentary on the Rep My Block website: https://www.repmyblock.org/web/exp/register/movie

 If you know or wish to learn PHP, HTML, CSS, Swift, and start developing, go to the Wiki of the Dev Setup on how to configure the Virtual Machine environment. https://github.com/repmyblock/devsetup/wiki